Exploring Ultra-Slow-Roll Inflation in Composite Pseudo-Nambu-Goldstone Boson Models: Implications for Primordial Black Holes and Gravitational Waves: Introduction

 Motivated by recent developments in composite inflaton scenarios~\cite{Cacciapaglia:2023kat}, we propose a novel single-field inflationary model where the inflaton is a pNGB arising from a composite sector (as in the minimal composite Higgs scenario of~\cite{Agashe:2004rs}).
 The inflaton potential features an extended trigonometric structure, and the theory incorporates a periodic non-minimal coupling to gravity as introduced in~\cite{Ferreira:2018nav}.
 Unlike prior models which often suffer from trans-Planckian decay constants or rely on non-canonical kinetic terms, our construction leverages the composite origin to generate natural steepening and flattening regions in the potential.
 This structure facilitates an ultra-slow roll phase conducive to producing significant primordial curvature perturbations, PBHs, and their associated stochastic GW signatures.

 Unlike much of the existing literature, where authors typically fix a target PBH mass range and then tune or construct an inflationary potential to realize this mass, our approach is fundamentally more exploratory.
 We do not presuppose the final PBH mass outcome; instead, we systematically investigate the full parameter space of the model, guided primarily by the necessary conditions for ultra-slow roll inflation.
 This allows us to uncover the range of naturally emerging inflationary scenarios and their associated phenomenology without bias towards any specific PBH mass scale.
-To the best of our knowledge, this novel inflationary model inspired by composite-sector dynamics has not previously been examined in the context of PBH formation and GW signatures\footnote{Papers that study ultra-light PBH masses without assuming a particular inflationary model include~\cite{Franciolini:2023osw,Kohri:2024qpd}.}.
+To the best of our knowledge, this novel inflationary model inspired by composite-sector dynamics has not previously been examined in the context of PBH formation and GW signatures\footnote{Papers that study ultra-light PBH masses without assuming a particular inflationary model include~\cite{Franciolini:2023osw,Kohri:2024qpd,Balaji:2024hpu}.
+Other works that investigate PBHs from curvature perturbations in a model agnostic way include \cite{Kumar:2025jfi}.}.

 By performing a comprehensive and generic scan over the parameter space of our model, rather than fixing a PBH mass scale \emph{a priori}, we find that the natural outcome includes the production of ultra-light PBHs.
 Remarkably, these PBHs fall within a mass regime where, in order to account for their viability as dark matter candidates, one must invoke or assume that they experienced a memory-burdened phase affecting their evaporation and stability.
 This is not to say that the obtained PBH mass inherently guarantees the memory-burden effect, but rather that such ultra-light masses necessitate this assumption to remain viable dark matter candidates.
 This contrast with the common paradigm underscores the predictive power and distinct phenomenology of our model, opening new avenues for observational tests and theoretical developments.